Hodder & Lcus Aqueduct Project

 550 ponds to survey

 Walkover surveys were also undertaken in early spring 2006 to locate all waterbodies within 250m of the pipelines.
 A total of 550 ponds were found which required newt surveys.
 All hands on deck and all of the 550 ponds were surveyed in spring 2006, by expert licensed amphibian ecologists.
 These surveys located where great crested newts were present and in what areas European Protected Species development licenses were required.
-We are currently undertaking mitigation works for the protection of this species under Natural England licenses.

 Other works undertaken for this project include detailed surveys of the River Hodder including otter and water vole, badger survey and assessments of trees containing the potential for roosting bats.
 We have designed detailed habitat restoration schemes for Biological Heritage Sites (BHS) and sites of ecological interest and are currently supervising works in sensitive areas.